cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 Note that this is also an example of casting pointers.
 By casting the `float` pointer to an `int` pointer, once we derefence it, we can interpret the same 4 bytes worth of data as integers rather than floats.

+#### The `const` Type Modifier

+The `const` keyword tells that compiler that once a variable is initialized, it shouldn't be assigned to again.
+The type modifer can come either before or after the type:

+    const int x;
+    int const y;

+Note that this is only compiler enforced, but like what we did above to print floats in binary, we can trick the compiler